CodenNerd/30daysofcode/README.md

    in the “flow” of coding.

-3. The projects that you’ll build will be small in scope, so by the time you finish, you’ll have completed several of them — and gained a wide rang of experience.
+3. The projects that you’ll build will be small in scope, so by the time you finish, you’ll have completed several of them — and gained a wide range of experience.

-4. Your GitHub profile will look extremey active.
-And yes, hiring managers and recruites do look at these.
+4. Your GitHub profile will look extremely active.
+And yes, hiring managers and recruiters do look at these.

-5. Youll have a good reason to stop procrastinating and start coding evry day.
+5. You'll have a good reason to stop procrastinating and start coding everyday.

-6. You’ll greatly diminish your fear of stating a new coding project.
-It will become a natural, ordinay thing to do.
+6. You’ll greatly diminish your fear of starting a new coding project.
+It will become a natural, ordinary thing to do.